tamashiroBR/simulador-web-FP/README.md

 ### Load Flow Analysis

-The main module of the application performs the load flow calculation using the **Newton-Raphson method**, allowing:
+The main module of the application performs the load flow calculation using the Newton-Raphson method, allowing:

 - Input of bus and branch data directly into editable grids in the interface
 - Configuration of execution parameters: base power (MVA), maximum number of iterations, convergence tolerance, and reactive power limit checking
-- Loading of test cases from **JSON files** via file selection in the browser (no database server required)
+- Loading of test cases from JSON files via file selection in the browser (no database server required)
 - Display of voltage and angle results per bus, active and reactive power flows per branch, and total system losses
 - Indication of the number of iterations until convergence or non-convergence message

 ### Interface with DHTMLX Grids

-Data input and visualization are done through **interactive grids** based on the DHTMLX library, organized into:
+Data input and visualization are done through interactive grids based on the DHTMLX library, organized into:

 | Grid | Content |
 |------|---------|